Candivore raises $12 million to boost Match Masters puzzle game

-Candivore has raised $12 million to fund growth for the company’s games such as Match Masters, a mobile match-3 puzzle game.
+Candivore has raised $12 million to fund growth for the company’s games such as Match Masters, a mobile match-3 puzzler.

-The mobile game combines the well-known match-3 gameplay with a competitive player-versus-player twist.
+The mobile game combines match-3 gameplay with a competitive player-vs.-player twist.
 The title has more than a million monthly active users who play more than five million daily matches.
 Match-3 games like Candy Crush Saga are the most prominent subgenre in the U.S. iPhone game market, accounting for 21% of the market’s revenue, according to mobile game insight and analytics firm GameRefinery.

-The Tel Aviv-based studio has 25 people, and the funding team came from Funtomic, which operated the Kizi flash game portal, started in 2009.
-Amsterdam-based Azerion acquired Funtomic in 2017, but it discontinued the Match Masters game.
-The founders of Candivore believed in the potential of Match Masters and they formed a new company and bought it back.
+The Tel Aviv, Israel-based studio has 25 people, and the funding team came from Funtomic, which operated the Kizi flash game portal, started in 2009.
+The Amsterdam-based Azerion acquired Funtomic in 2017, but it discontinued the Match Masters game.
+The founders of Candivore believed in the potential of Match Masters, and they formed a new company and bought it back.
 Then they launched the game under Candivore in 2018.

 The company has consistently introduced new features and content for the past two years, including during the 2020 pandemic, constantly giving players more to discover.